mikependon/RepoDB.NET/pages/operations/updateall.md

 #### Use Case

-If you are updating multiple rows in the database, do not ever "iterate and merge it in atomic way".
-This method solves that problem by creating a multi-packed SQL statements and pass it all in one-go.
+If you are updating multiple rows in the database, avoid iterating it, instead, insert them by batch.
+This method solves that problem by creating a multi-packed SQL statements that can be executed in one-go.

-The performance of this not comparable to the atomic way of updating.
-It is more performant and efficient.
+The performance of this not comparable to the atomic way of updating the rows.
+It is more performant and efficient!

-You can adjust the size of the batch on how much rows you want to process per batch.
-This scenario applies depends on your situation (i.e.: *No of Columns*, *Network Latency*, etc).
+You can adjust the size of the batches to further optimize the operation depends on your situation (i.e.: No of Columns, Network Latency, etc).

 The execution is ACID as the transaction object will be created if not given.

 > Be aware that if you are managing the size of your batch, it may collide on the number of maximum allowable parameters of ADO.NET.
-The max parameters are `2100`.
+The max parameters are 2100.

 #### Code Snippets